iosdecal/ios-decal-lab2/README.md

 Before we start adding constraints, let's add two more UI elements.
 **Add one Label and one Segmented Control to the bottom of your view**.
 These can both be found in the Object Library.
 We'll use these to switch between drum kits (different drum kits will have different sound files associated with them).

-To clarify what the segmented control will be used for **Edit your UI Label to display "Drum Kit Type", and change the values of your Segmented Control to "Acoustic" and "Electronic"**
+To clarify what the segmented control will be used for, **edit your UI Label to display "Drum Kit Type", and change the values of your Segmented Control to "Acoustic" and "Electronic"**

 Your view should now look something like this:
 ![alt text](/README-images/part2-3.png)